About Us

 How we got started

-In the spring of 2009, thanks to a grant from the Northeast Coalition of Neighborhoods and Portland’s Office of Neighborhood Involvement, fifteen youth from the Boise-Eliot Elementary School and the Albina Youth Opportunity School teamed up with neighbor Apricot Irving and Erin Yanke, of the KBOO Youth Collective, to interview elders from our community.
+In the spring of 2009, thanks to a grant from the Northeast Coalition of Neighborhoods and Portland’s Office of Neighborhood Involvement, fifteen youth from the Boise-Eliot Elementary School and the Albina Youth Opportunity School teamed up with writer and independent radio producer Apricot Irving and Erin Yanke, of the KBOO Youth Collective, to interview elders from our community.
 We were inspired by the Elder Storytelling events organized by Our United Villages, as well as organizations like Storycorps and This American Life.

 The website is designed as a teaching tool.
 By enabling students to hear stories about WWII, Vanport, redlining and dance halls—as described by those who experienced them—we hope to connect young people with their history in a way that is both vivid and memorable.